Costa Rica 3-Week Itinerary: The Complete Travel Guide Costa Rica 3-Week Itinerary: The Complete Travel Guide

 Costa Rica 3 week itinerary whale watching

 Once you check into your hotel in Uvita, head to Uvita beach or Gusto Italian, where you can watch a beautiful sunset.
-Go horseriding on the beach; the perfect activity for sundown.
+If you’re an avid horse rider like me, there’s the option of riding on the beach; the perfect activity for sundown.

 nauyaca waterfall costa rica salt in our hair